Psiphonc/LanguageGenerator/README.md

 	loop for each t in V:

-		if s contains t?
+		if s contains t:

-			s = ss replaces all t with all rhs in P
+			s = ss replaces t with all rhs in P

 			use s to generate new sentences